TritonDataCenter/rfd/rfd/0155/README.md

 #### Create bucket (PUT /:login/buckets/:bucket)

-Idempotent create or update a bucket in one operation.
+Create a bucket if it does not already exist.
 Your private namespace begins with `:/login/buckets`.
 You can create buckets in that namespace.
 To create a bucket, set the HTTP Request-URI to the buckets path you want to make or update, and set the `Content-Type` header to `application/json; type=bucket`.
-There is no request or response body.
-An HTTP status code of 204 is returned on success.
+There is no request body.
+An HTTP status code of 204 is returned on success and a 409 is returned in the event the bucket already exists.

 Sample Request
 ```